 Each zone (task) in a hydronic system must be supplied with the correct flow rate (gpm) of heated water at an ideal temperature for best performance.
 Currently this necessitates a properly selected circulator for each zone.
 Unfortunately this method is flawed in that a “properly applied circulator” is like a broken clock and seldom correct in operation.

 But what can be done with single-circulator, multiple zone valve systems?
 The short answer is that they by design can do nothing well.
 Their attraction has been initial cost offset by energy, performance and maintenance costs over system life.
 In fairness though, on smaller two (2) to three (3) zone systems they can perform respectably, if not perfectly.
 Hidden is the innate penalty of energy operating costs.

 Ironically, the direction to an efficient, reliable and cost-effective hydronic heating can be the single-circulator, multiple zone valve systems we just scorned — but with a very different circulator and very different zone valves.
 Enter the Taco Delta-T ECM Circulator and Zone Sentry Valves!

 First and foremost a hydronic (hot water) boiler must be sized (capacity) to match and at worst case nominally exceed the heating demands of the total structure.
 (Refer to our blogs again.)
 This value must be determined through measurement and with the use of a Heat Loss Calculator.
 This value and this value only can determine the properly-sized hydronic boiler for your application.
 (Note: We specify and use Weil-McLain Ultra Series Boilers exclusively, but we are terribly biased!)

-It should be readily apparent that the objective is to supply the ideal amount of heated water to each zone, appliance or storage tank according to its current demand.
-This can now be accomplished by delivering the varying demand of heated water through an “intelligent” circulation system.
+Next it should be readily apparent that the objective is to supply the ideal amount of heated water to each zone, appliance or storage tank according to its current demand.
+This can be accomplished by delivering the varying demand of heated water through an “intelligent” dedicated circulator driven system.

 There are two (2) variations of these, employing different principles: